2nthony/saika/website/public/README.md

 # Introduction to Saika

-Saika is modified from docute to create a blog site, effortless and done right.
+Saika is modified from docute to create a information site, effortless and done right.

 ## What is Saika